/data/trial.csv, fall back to what it remembers from training, and write a

 The causal oracle: an independent check

 The observer measures flow: did the cited bytes arrive.
 The oracle measures influence: does the finding actually depend on the data.
 It perturbs the input, re-runs the pipeline, and sees whether the finding moves.
-It never reads the observer’s log, so a detector that agreed with itself cannot look correct here.INFLUENCED only when the perturbation moves the finding
+It never reads the observer’s log, so a detector that agreed with itself cannot look correct here.
+The null is not yours to pick.
+A chosen null is a place to fish: choose the one a quantity is provably invariant to and the finding readsNOT_INFLUENCED however

 past the noise floor.
 When the effect sits inside the noise band the answer is

 UNDECIDABLE, never a silent INFLUENCED.
+Measuring the noise needs repeats: at

 Flow and influence are different constructs, so reconcile reads a mismatch as a